COVID Changed the Workforce

 Staying distributed after COVID can be a win-win for both employees and companies.
 Employees get the flexibility they have always dreamed of and don’t have to fight morning rush-hour traffic, while businesses save on expensive overhead for office spaces they no longer need.
 Plus, employers are free to find the best talent for any role as geographic limitations are no longer an issue.

-Since distributed teams are the future of the workforce, now is the time for businesses to rethink how teams can best collaborate and put processes in place to ensure remote employees feel connected even while a-part.
+Since remote work and distributed teams are the future of the workforce, now is the time for businesses to rethink how teams can best collaborate and put processes in place to ensure remote employees feel connected even while a-part.

 In a remote environment, it’s crucial to overcommunicate rather than make assumptions.